kivy/python-for-android/docs/source/android.rst

 Service (``android.service``)
 -----------------------------

-Service part of the application is controlled through the class :class:`AndroidService`.
+Services of an application are controlled through the class :class:`AndroidService`.

 .. module:: android.service

 .. class:: AndroidService(title, description)

-    Run ``service/main.py`` from application directory as a service.
+    Run ``service/main.py`` from the application directory as a service.

     :param title: Notification title, default to 'Python service'
     :param description: Notification text, default to 'Kivy Python service started'